The One Place to Visit in each of Pennsylvania’s 67 Counties

 Bedford County – Gravity Hill: If you’ve always taken gravity for granted, a visit to Gravity Hill in Bedford County, Pennsylvania, will leave you scratching your head.
 Whether it’s an optical illusion, ghosts, or a warp in the earth’s magnetic field, it’s fun to watch as your car appears to roll uphill along the roadway.
 Find out more in my full article and video about Gravity Hill.

 Berks County – Reading Pagoda: I haven’t yet had a chance to spend much time in Berks County, but the Pagoda is at the top of my list for things to do in the county.
-Built in the early 20th century as a hotel, the Pagoda is home today to an observation area and a restaurant.
+Built in the early 20th century as a hotel, the Pagoda is home today to an observation area, a small museum, a gift shop, and a snack bar.
 From the pagoda, you can see over 30 miles on a clear day.
 For more information, check out our article on the Reading Pagoda.

 Blair County – Horseshoe Curve: In the mid-1800s, it took several weeks to travel over the mountains from Philadelphia to Pittsburgh.
 However, with the opening of the Portage Railroad and the Horseshoe Curve, this time was cut to only a few days.
 Today, the Horseshoe Curve, an engineering marvel that allowed the train to climb the Allegheny Mountains, is a tourist site.
 Visitors to this still-active track can watch trains go by and marvel at one of the most important engineering feats of the 19th century.
 For more information, check out my full article and video about the Horseshoe Curve.